 The information given in the preceding paragraph may be helpful in a qualitative manner, but is not of much help in even a semiquantitative fashion to decide what direction alloy adjustment should take to achieve bainitic microstructures for rails, wheels, and tank car shells.
-Therefore, in the next section of this report, we shall exercise a semiquantitative computer program, SteCalTM 2.0, in a systematic fashion to develop a more rigorous assessment of alloy element content on the times and temperatures for bainite and pearlite transformation.
+Therefore, in the next section of this report, a semiquantitative computer program, SteCalTM 2.0, will be exercised in a systematic fashion to develop a more rigorous assessment of alloy element content on the times and temperatures for bainite and pearlite transformation.

-COMPUTATIONAL EXERCISE
+3. COMPUTATIONAL EXERCISE

 SteCalTM 2.0 is a computer code authored by Pascual Tarin and is available from ASM International.
-It calculates a number of transformation parameters upon input of chemical composition and grain size.
-The allowable limits for the alloying elements are listed in Table II.
-The transformation parameters include the A1, Ac1, & Ac3 temperatures, the pearlite nose temperature, and the start time and 50% transformation time at the nose, the bainite start, 50% and 99% transformation temperatures, the bainite nose temperature and times for bainite start at the nose, and for 50 and 99% transformation, and the martensite formation temperatures, $M_s$ , $M{10}$ , $M{50}$ , $M{90}$ , and $M{99}$ .
+It calculates a number of transformation parameters upon input of chemical composition6 and grain size.
+The allowable limits for the alloying elements are listed in Table 2.
+The transformation parameters include the A_1 , Ac_1 , & Ac_3 temperatures, the pearlite nose temperature, and the start time and 50 percent transformation time at the nose, the bainite start, 50 percent and 99 percent transformation temperatures, the bainite nose temperature and times for bainite start at the nose, and for 50 and 99 percent transformation, and the martensite formation temperatures, M_s , M{10} , M{50} , M{90} , and M{99} .
 In addition, the code also calculates a stylized version of the isothermal and continuous cooling transformation curves.

-Before we attempt to use the program systematically to map out the effects of different alloying additions on pearlite and bainite transformation, it will be worthwhile to see how well the program predicts the transformation characteristics for cases where the transformation characteristics have been established experimentally.
+Before attempting to use the program systematically to map out the effects of different alloying additions on pearlite and bainite transformation, it will be worthwhile to see how well the program predicts the transformation characteristics for cases where these have been established experimentally.
 Two such comparisons seem most appropriate.
-The first is for a modified 1065 steel (Figure 26) which is within the allowable chemical composition range for the computer code and roughly approximates an older intermediate manganese rail steel.
-The second is for the bainitic rail steel composition described de Boer et al.(10) (Figure 27).
+The first is for a modified 1065 steel (Figure 26), which is within the allowable chemical composition range for the computer code and roughly approximates an older intermediate manganese rail steel.
+The second is for the bainitic rail steel composition described by de Boer et al. [10] (Figure 27).

 Figure 26 reveals one of the distinct limitations of the computer code: when the bainite 'nose' trails appreciably behind the pearlite nose, the stylized presentation of the model does not show the merging of the region between the two noses as evident in the experimentally determined transformation.
 The dashed line connecting the two noses is an estimate of what the actual curve might look like working from the computer-generated curves.
-Table III shows that the computer model makes a good estimate of $M_8$ and $M{50}$ , but not so good for $M{90}$ .
-The estimate of Ac1 was satisfactory, but the estimate of Ac3 was less so.
-With the stylized computer curves, the estimate of the nose temperature is 200 deg F. too high; also the time estimate for the pearlite nose was a few seconds longer than that observed experimentally (that actually is excellent agreement).
-Comparing the time-@-bainite-nose-start with the experimental start curve at 744 deg F., the agreement is seen to be quite good.
-Overall, the agreement is qualitatively useful, especially if one blends the region between the pearlite and bainite noses on the computer stylized plot.
+Table 3 shows that the computer model makes a good estimate of M_s and M{50} , but not so good for M{90} .
+The estimate of Ac_1 was satisfactory, but the estimate of Ac_3 was less so.
+With the stylized computer curves, the estimate of the nose temperature is $200^{\circ}F$ (93.3°C) too high; also the time estimate for the pearlite nose was a few seconds longer than that observed experimentally (that actually is excellent agreement).
+Comparing the time-@-bainite-nose-start with the experimental start curve at $744^{\circ}F$ (395.6°C), the agreement is seen to be quite good.
+Overall, the agreement is qualitatively useful, especially if one blends the region between the pearlite and bainite noses on the computer-stylized plot.

-C, Mn, Si, P, S, Cr, Ni, Mo, B
+6 C, Mn, Si, P, S, Cr, Ni, Mo, B.